cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 If you're reading the GitHub version linked above you'll also benefit from updates contributed by the community.

+## Security Pitfalls & Best Practices 101 & 102

+The [Security Pitfalls & Best Practices 101](https://secureum.substack.com/p/security-pitfalls-and-best-practices-101) and [Security Pitfalls & Best Practices 201](https://secureum.substack.com/p/security-pitfalls-and-best-practices-201) posts by Secureum discuss various Smart Contract attack vectors, security measures as well as best practices to help you build resilient EVM-based dApps.

+Reading through it you'll learn about vulnerabilities such as reentrancy, common pitfalls in ERC standards as well as economic measures to mitigate exploitations from bad actors.

 ## Smart Contract Attack Vectors

 The [Smart Contract Attack Vectors](https://github.com/KadenZipfel/smart-contract-attack-vectors) repository is a collection of security vulnerabilities and mitigation strategies for EVM-based Smart Contract projects.